A study conducted in Finland reveals a significant correlation between women post-pregnancy and their mental health.

 It is evident that mental support is interwoven into a need for health education and family and social support, not for the purpose of empowering one to accept procedures which terminate life and place greater burden on their own lives.
 Instead, the effort should be to truly empower women in the most challenging and rewarding biological process of their life.

 Shouting your abortion is intended to be a slogan of power, yet just four years after this study an article by The Interim deemed abortion as the “ultimate act of powerlessness.”
 Countless women before and since that article have spoken out in agreement.
-We all should continue to speak power to the women who believe holistic wellness constitutes our progeny.
+We all should continue to speak power to the women who believe holistic wellness constitutes inclusion of our progeny.